BillyBrothers/Portfolio-Optimization/README.md

 Mean-Variance Modern Portfolio Theory (MPT) aims to maximize the return of a portfolio for a given level of risk, or equivalently, minimize the risk for a given level of expected return.
 The formula used to achieve this is based on optimizing the weights of the assets in the portfolio.

 ## Optimal Weights for a nth-asset portfolio (Minimum Variance)
-Our optimization objective is minimization:
+Our optimization objective is Minimization:

 $$
 Minimize (\sigma^2 = \vec{w}^\top \Sigma \vec{w})
 $$

 Full Investment constraint (total proportion of assets in portfolio must sum to 1.
-Ensures properly diversified and balanced portfolio.
 No Short selling (negative positions) or leveraging (positions larger than 1) allowed.

 $$
 \text{subject to:} \quad \sum_{i=1}^{n} w_i = 1
 $$

 Box Constraint(limits weights of each assets within specified range between 0 to 1.
-Prevents overallocation in anyone asset -- ensures diversification:
+Prevents overallocation in anyone asset.

 $$
 \text{subject to:} \quad L_i \leq w_i \leq U_i \quad \text{for all } i
-$
+$$

 Quadratic Problem with Linear Constraints:
 * Constraints are linear equations.